Pearson BTEC Level 5 HND in Computing (RQF)

 Where next - Job Opportunities

 The skills offered as part of the Pearson BTEC Higher National Diploma can provide graduates with the opportunity to work in many different areas of the computing sector.
-Previous students have successfully gained employment in the following roles: network administrator, IT help desk, application developer, network engineer, computer service and repair technician, network manager, software developer, business analyst, web developer, etc.
+Previous students have successfully gained employment in the following roles: Network Administrator, IT help desk, Application Developer, Network Engineer, Computer Service and Repair Technician, Network Manager, Software Developer, Business Analyst, Web Developer, IT Support Technician, Systems Tester, Web Designer, etc.

 Please click here for the Course Handbook – containing full course details plus information on